DanielKeep/Ouro/doc/meme.rst

 Macro expansion
 ---------------

-Some functions in meme are actually macros.
+Some functions in Ouro are actually macros.
 A macro's arguments are passed as an AST as opposed to a computed value.

 To facilitate this, each function call is checked to determine whether the